lread/rewrite-cljc-playground/README.md

 ### Contributors

-sogaiu
-borkdude
+* borkdude
+* sogaiu
-TODO: add in all people who committed for rewrite-clj and rewrite-cljs
+* TODO: add in all people who committed for rewrite-clj and rewrite-cljs

 ### Founders

-xsc - original author of rewrite-clj rundis - original author of rewrite-cljs
+* xsc - original author of rewrite-clj
+* rundis - original author of rewrite-cljs

 ## Licences